blankworker1/BYOB/guide.md

 ## Introduction

 BYOB (**Become Your Own Bank**) is an educational project for managing and visualizing cryptographic assets safely.
-This guide helps you navigate the tools, understand your Wall ID, and generate posters.
+This guide helps you navigate the tools, understand how to participate, and generate posters.

 ---

-## WW_GENERATOR
+## GENERATOR

-The **WW_GENERATOR** page lets you:
+The **GENERATOR** page lets you:

-- Generate a deterministic Wall ID using your name and date.
+- Generate a five separate poster image files, using a four character code (Wall ID) and date as a seed, to randomize the layout of the 2048 BIP-39 seed words.
-- Copy your Wall ID to clipboard.
+- Copy the image files to clipboard.
-- Download multi-sheet posters with unique BIP39 words.
+- Download five A1 size poster image files for printing.

 ### Steps: